I Am the Best: Legacy

-Considered to be 2NE1's signature song, the track is regarded as an important contribution in the international expansion of K-pop as well as a symbol of girl crush.
-Writing for Billboard, Caitlin Kelley defined girl crush as "anything that conveys the image of ferocity, stepping outside the expectations of hyperfemininity", but also amounting to "more abstract ideas of relatability, aspiration and female empowerment."
+Critics have recognized "I Am the Best" as a symbol of the "girl crush" image in K-pop as well as one of the works that helped increase K-pop's global exposure.
+Writing for Billboard, Caitlin Kelley defined "girl crush" as "anything that conveys the image of ferocity, stepping outside the expectations of hyperfemininity", but also amounting to "more abstract ideas of relatability, aspiration and female empowerment."
 She noted 2NE1 as one of the groups which largely developed the image in the genre, and referred to "I Am the Best" as "one of the most iconic girl crush concepts on many levels."
 In 2018, Pitchfork included the song in their article of 45 highlights in girl group history.
-In 2019, British GQ called it the highlight of 2011 and a game-changer in a decade of K-pop, acknowledging 2NE1 as one of the groups who brought the genre to the "curious attention of the Western fashion and music media", and regarded "I Am the Best" as the "visual blueprint" for the genre's "feisty" girl crush concept.
+The following year, British GQ called it the highlight of 2011 and a game-changer in a decade of K-pop, acknowledging 2NE1 for bringing the genre to the "curious attention of the Western fashion and music media", and regarded "I Am the Best" as the "visual blueprint" for the genre's "feisty" girl crush concept.
 Billboard ranked the song number four on their "100 Greatest K-pop Songs of the 2010s" list, calling the song "undeniably iconic" and the "track that bulldozed into our lives and pulled so many of us into the wondrous world of Korean pop".
+In 2020, the lyrics of "I Am the Best" were featured in an exhibition titled "Korean Pop Lyrics: Melodies of Life" at the National Hangeul Museum in Seoul.